flybywiresim/docs/docs/fbw-a32nx/installation.md

     The locations below contain a "work" folder.
 We store two important things here that you may not want to delete:

     - Your EFB throttle configuration.
-    - Our flight data recorder (for debugging purposes which we may ask you to provide).
+    - Our flight data recorder (for debugging purposes, which we may ask you to provide).

     **It is up to you to keep this folder or not.**